JYU-IBA/jibal/README.md

 ## Usage

-The get\_stop function can be used to extract stopping like this:
+The get\_stop program can be used to extract stopping like this:

 ~~~~
 get_stop 4He SiO2 "1 MeV"
 ~~~~

+Please note that the current stopping data included in the library is not only electronic stopping, but the library assumes it is, so the stopping values are wrong